dddrrreee/cs140e-win19/labs/README.md

       + Run Unix commands locally so that, for example, `ls`, `pwd`, work.

-      While it sounds like a lot, you've done much of the hard parts, and can just re-purpose old code --- we're at the point of the quarter where you start to get some nice technological velocity.
+      While it sounds like a lot, you've done much of the hard parts, and can just re-purpose old code (bootloader, replay, system call tricks) --- we're at the point in the quarter where you start to get some nice technological velocity because of how much you've done.

 ### Binary code: